terreng/simple-web-server/www/src/docs/options.md

 - Type: string
 - Default: -

 Optionally override this option to provide a custom HTTPS certificate.
+See [Using HTTPS](https.md).

 ### SSL/TLS private key